-The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy, Small Business Administration, that the changes proposed in this notice, if adopted, would not have a significant impact on a substantial number of small entities (Regulatory Flexibility Act, 5 U.S.C.
+The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy, Small Business Administration, that the changes in this final rule do not have a significant impact on a substantial number of small entities (Regulatory Flexibility Act, 5 U.S.C.
 605(b)).
-This rulemaking implements the eighteen-month publication provisions of §§ 4501 through 4508 of the "American Inventors Protection Act of 1999."
-The changes proposed in this notice (if adopted) would provide procedures for the eighteen-month publication of patent applications.
+This final rule implements the eighteenmonth publication provisions of §§ 4501 through 4508 of the American Inventors Protection Act of 1999.
+The changes in this final rule provide procedures for the eighteen-month publication of patent applications.

 An applicant may file a nonpublication request (opt-out of eighteen-month publication) if the invention disclosed in the application has not and will not be the subject of an application filed in another country, or under a multilateral international agreement, that requires eighteen-month publication.
 Since almost all small entities file patent applications only in the United States, almost all small entities can choose whether they want their applications to be subject to eighteen-month publication.
 The Office receives roughly 60,000 applications each year from small entities.
 Based upon input from small entity groups during the legislative process, the Office expects that small entities will file a nonpublication request for roughly 30,000 applications (fifty percent) with the remaining 30,000 applications being subject to eighteen-month publication.
-Since the current application allowance rate is roughly sixty-seven percent, roughly 20,000 applications subject to eighteen-month publication will be allowed, at which time a publication fee (\$300.00) will be due.
-Since the publication fee is less than one-third of the combined cost of the application filing fee (\$345.00) and patent issue fee (\$605.00), there will not be a significant economic impact on a substantial number of small entities due to eighteen-month publication.
+Since the current application allowance rate is roughly sixty-seven percent, roughly 20,000 applications subject to eighteen-month publication will be allowed, at which time a publication fee (\$300) will be due.
+Since the publication fee is less than one-third of the combined cost of the application filing fee (\$345) and patent issue fee (\$605), there will not be a significant economic impact on a substantial number of small entities due to eighteen-month publication.